What to Do When Your LiPo Batteries Swell

 Is a swollen battery dangerous?

-If you really must, use that swollen LiPo battery, then go for it.
-As long as you’re careful, it should be fine.
-However, you should be looking for a replacement as soon as your battery starts to show some swelling.
+You should be looking for a replacement as soon as your battery starts to show some swelling.
 It will only get worse over time, and you can only push your luck so much.

 What causes a LiPo battery to swell?